omidarmat/webDevNotes/react/react.md

 }
 ```

-> In case we are updating the state based on the current state, it is the best practice to implement a callback function inside the state setter function that will handle the upading task.
+> In case we are **updating the state based on the current state**, it is the best practice to implement a callback function inside the state setter function that will handle the upading task.
 This way we prepare our application for future changes in its state updating mechanism.
 Again, this is important when we are updating the state based on the current state.
 It means that the new value of the state variable is derived somehow from the current value of the state variable.

 ```js
 function handlePrevious() {